rougin/torin/app/config/memory.md

       ];
   }
   ```

-9. Use 2 spacing when creating templates in `app/plates`.
+09. Use 2 spacing when creating templates in `app/plates`.

 10. Always use guarded `if` statements.
 Avoid using else statements whenever possible.
 Handle the negative or empty conditions first using an `if` statement with a `return`, `continue`, or a simple output, and then proceed with the main logic outside of that `if` block.

 11. Never use the `Plates` template engine for generating views.
 All template files within the `app/plates` directory must be written using pure PHP.

 # Notes and considerations

-1. Always design implementations that conforms to SOLID principles.
+01. Always design implementations that conforms to `SOLID` principles.

-2. Do not hallucinate, always check the source code to get examples.
+02. Do not hallucinate, always check the source code to get examples.

-3. Scan the `vendor` directory for files and use them as reference for code generation.
+03. Scan the `vendor` directory for files and use them as reference for code generation.

-4. Strictly adhere to code structures found in `Code templates`.
+04. Strictly adhere to code structures found in `Code templates`.

-5. Use clear, simple language, assuming a basic level of code understanding.
+05. Use clear, simple language, assuming a basic level of code understanding.

 # Code templates

-* For creating modals in general
+* For creating modals in general:

 ``` html
 <div class="modal fade" id="[NAME]-modal" data-bs-backdrop="static" tabindex="-1">
 <div class="modal-dialog modal-dialog-centered">